Barb Stegemann is on a mission to make the world a better place—and beauty products are her weapon of choice

 During her first week of her first degree on King’s postagestamp- corner of the much larger Dalhousie campus in September 1987, she met the man who would change her life.
 Trevor Greene was a fourth-year journalism student: tall, blonde, athletic, popular, smart, with a passionate interest in the world around him.
 By contrast, Barb thought of herself as the poor, under-educated kid from the country.
 For reasons that don’t make sense and probably don’t matter, they almost instantly became soul mates.

 Their relationship was never romantic (“we were more like brother and sister”) but it was as intense as any romantic relationship.
 She and “Bubba,” as he was known around campus, rowed together on the university’s rowing team.
-Greene, who’d already volunteered with Ethiopia Airlift and World University Service of Canada, introduced her to David Wilson.
-Wilson in turn introduced her to Peter Dalglish, a Dalhousie law grad who specialized in international humanitarian causes (he and Wilson would later co-found Street Kids International).
-She began to imagine a larger world beyond that tiny campus.
+Greene had volunteered with Ethiopia Airlift and World University Service of Canada; he inspired her to imagine a larger world beyond that tiny campus.
 Even after Greene graduated and went off to Japan at the end of her first year, they stayed in close touch and she picked up on his interest in the world.

 After her own graduation three years later, Stegemann knew only what she didn’t want to do: “sit in a cubicle, work in some nine-to-five job.”
 She toyed with the idea of social work, but a volunteer stint at a local youth facility (“one of my duties was to check behind the shower curtain to see if anyone had slit their wrists”) quickly convinced her “that wasn’t me.
 I wasn’t strong enough to handle that kind of work.”